Dr. Kenton received his Ph.D. in Education (Curriculum and Instructional Technology)

 Education and Instructional Technology (RSET) Department in August 2002.

-Since 2009, he has served as the Assistant Dean in the College of Education, coordinating
+From 2009-2016, he served as the Assistant Dean in the College of Education, coordinating

 preparations for the 2014 joint MSDE/NCATE Accreditation visit.
-This work involves
+This work involved

 collecting, managing and distributing information for use in various institutional,

 state and federal reports.
-He coordinates the College of Education's Graduate Programs
+He coordinated the College of Education's Graduate Programs

-and serves as the College's liaison in many technological matters, including supervising
+and served as the College's liaison in many technological matters, including supervising

 the College's Education Innovations lab, and the College's Web Information Architect.